 Hyperbaric chamber therapy has also been documented to help TBI sufferers in many other ways, including:

-As it turns out, using a hyperbaric chamber in Rock Hill, SC may have benefits in the bedroom, too.
+As it turns out, using a hyperbaric chamber in Charleston, SC may have benefits in the bedroom, too.
 Studies show that men suffering from ED may now have an additional treatment option to reclaim their sex lives.
 The International Journal of Impotence Research published a study in 2018 to determine if HBOT was a viable, non-surgical treatment for erectile dysfunction.

 The results were very positive and showed that erectile function improved by as much as 88% in patients.
 Subsequent MRI scans analyzing blood flow of the penis also showed dramatic improvement.
 The study concluded that, even after years of ED, men could experience benefits from using hyperbaric chambers in lieu of risky surgeries and ineffective ED meds.